HomeAfrican SafarisAfrican Safari Guide

 • Explore the vast savannas with exceptional guides, inviting lodges, and premier camps

-• Take advantage of the sensational opportunity to witness the greatest wildlife spectacle on Earth, the Great Migration.
+• Take advantage of the sensational opportunity to witness the greatest wildlife spectacle on Earth, the Great Migration

 When to visit: The Great Migration usually occurs around July and again in reverse around the end of October to provide the best game-viewing opportunities.
 Birding is wonderful in January and February, and the Southern Hemisphere’s winter months of June to August are known as the peak safari period.
-The Masai Mara is one of the few safari destinations that almost assures you of a great experience any time of year.
+The Maasai Mara is one of the few safari destinations that almost assures you of a great experience any time of year.

 Laikipia